Life Drawing - term-time classes

 Each University of Oxford term, the Ruskin runs three life-drawing courses on Wednesday and Thursday evenings (for members of the University), and on Saturday mornings (open to all).
 These courses are open to those who are seeking to develop their technical skills and be guided in the process of observation by an experienced artist.
 No specific qualification is required to attend any course, though participants must be 16 or over.

 The courses run from Week 1 to Week 8 of each University term (see here for term dates).
 Booking opens on the Monday of the week before the start of each term.

 The classes take place at the Ruskin's city centre studios at 74 High Street, OX1 4BG.
 Please note there is very limited disabled access.

-A maximum of 16 participants work with a life model and are guided by the tutors.
+A maximum of 16 participants work with a life model (nude, both male and female) and are guided by the tutors.
 The Ruskin provides easels, drawing boards and cartridge paper.
 Please bring along whatever materials you wish to work with e.g. pencils/charcoal etc, and clips for attaching your work to the drawing boards, or masking tape, and an eraser.

 Wednesdays, 5.30 - 8.30pm

 For members of the University of Oxford;

 with Francis Hamel and Roger Wagner (intermediate / advanced).

 with Weimin He and Francesca Shakespeare (all levels)